How to keep important documents safe in your home

 Check out our list of top home safes to find the right one for your needs.

-Use plastic page slips
+Use plastic page slips and document bags

 When storing your documents in a safe, you’ll want to protect them from any wear and tear or accidental spills.
 One way to do this is by using plastic page slips.
 Put documents in a plastic sleeve and then file them in a binder or box.
 The binder can then go inside your safe.
 Each document should be in its own plastic page.
+Even better, get a fireproof document bag, which usually have plastic page slips inside the bag for securely storing documents.

 Use the shredder

-At least once a month, put your shredder to work.
+Put your shredder to work.
 Shred your receipts, credit card offers, bank statements, expired credit cards, and utility payments you no longer need.
 Don’t ever throw out a receipt that came from a transaction you used your credit card with, as your number and/or name is likely on there and criminals can use that to their advantage.

 Disclaimer